cloudinary/cloudinary-vue/src/components/CldPoster.md

 ### Attributes

 Refer to the base [Cloudinary JS SDK](https://github.com/cloudinary/cloudinary_js#configuration) for configuration options.

-See the [Image transformation reference](https://cloudinary.com/documentation/image_transformation_reference) documentation for all the options accepted by the `CldPoster` and `CldTransformation` components.
+See the [Image transformation reference](https://cloudinary.com/documentation/image_transformation_reference) documentation for all the options accepted by the `CldPoster` component.

 Options provided to the component instance are going to be transformed from lower camel case to snake case.